Project 2

 Piezoelectric Buzzer

-A piezoelectric buzzer is a component used to emit sound.
+A piezoelectric buzzer is a component used to produce sound.

 Piezo buzzers come in two varieties: active and passive.
-Active buzzers have a built-in oscillator with a set frequency that cannot be changed.
-Passive buzzers do not; they have to be fed an oscillating signal.
+Active buzzers have a built-in oscillator with a set frequency, meaning that they can only produce a single-tone sound.
+Passive buzzers do not but can produce different notes based on the frequency of the oscillating signal that it is fed.

 Symbol